jappeace/plunder/Readme.md

 It tells me to not worry to much about design.
 So let's write down something simple for now and stop this.

-# Motivation for project

-I've made several halve complete games in the passed, while all either technically impressive or architectually interesting.
-None of them were fun.

-So rather then making something impressive,
-I want to make something fun this time.
-I'm quite sure I can do this.
-I just need to know what fun is.